RK-200/CS32-MP-Test-Repo/dynamic-array/DETAILS.md

 This does imply that our `reverse()` implementation runs in constant time.
 This efficiency is traded for more complexity in the code for the data structure itself as most other functions now require an implementation for the regular case and the reversed case of the dynamic array.
 Note that while this approach complicates the programming process, it does not affect the efficiency of the affected functions.

 ## 4. Capacity doubling, push_left(*l*, *v*), and push_right(*l*, *v*)
+The array doubles in capacity whenever `push()` is called on a full array.

 ## 5. Capacity halving, pop_left(*l*), and pop_right(*l*)
+The array halves in capacity whenever `pop()` is called on an array whose size is less than a third of its capacity.

 ## 6. Efficient indexing, get(*l*, *i*), and set(*l*, *i*, *v*)
 As mentioned in section 1, one of the greatest strengths of the dynamic array implementation is its constant-time indexing.
 The `get()` and `set()` functions are simplified due to the innate constant-time indexing of the underlying array.
 They simply have to calculate for the "real" index, access its address using the backing array, then either return or modify its value.